benjaminoakes/www.benjaminoakes.com/_posts/2018-12-04-Microsoft-is-building-a-Chromiumpowered-web-browser-that-will-replace-Edge-on-Windows-10.md

 Source: [Microsoft is building a Chromium-powered web browser that will replace Edge on Windows 10 - Windows Central](https://m.windowscentral.com/microsoft-building-chromium-powered-web-browser-windows-10)

 This is a big deal.
-It would leave Firefox as the last browser that isn't from the WebKit lineage.
+It would leave Firefox as the last (major) browser that isn't from the WebKit lineage.